Graduate Certificate in Professional Writing (Editing) - 901AA

 |English Language Requirements:||Academic IELTS of 6.5 or equivalent, with no band score below 6.0|

-Study a Graduate Certificate in Professional Writing (Editing) at UC and you will:
+Study our Graduate Certificate in Professional Writing (Editing) and you will:

-- demonstrate a high-level understanding of the structure and function of the publishing industry
+- absorb a high-level understanding of the structure and function of the publishing industry

 - develop both the conceptual and practical skills required to edit at a professional level